Recently, my oldest son wrote something--for basically the second time in his life.

 But as far as writing "essays" or "reports", that wasn't really something on his priority list.
 He's never been into "literature", although he did go thru a jag of reading fantasy novels when he was maybe 14.

 It was like pulling teeth for him, and he HATED writing the single paragraph to complete that assignment.
-He hated it so much that he didn’t ever want to do another co-op class after that semester was over!
+He hated it so much that he didn't even want to do another co-op class after that semester was over!